ahadgrt/Homework-Assignment-1/README.md

 # Homework-Assignment-1
-this is my first hello world project on Github. the route/hello, will return a my welcome message, in JSON format.
+this is my first hello world project on Github.

+if the user route /hello, will return a welcome message, in JSON format.